ad-freiburg/elevant/README.md

     python3 evaluate_linking_results.py <path_to_linking_result_file>

-This will print precision, recall and F1 scores and create two new files where the `.jsonl` file extension is replaced by `.cases` and `.results` respectively.
+This will print precision, recall and F1 scores and create two new files where the `linked_articles.jsonl` file extension is replaced by `.eval_cases.jsonl` and `.eval_results.json` respectively.
 For example

-    python3 evaluate_linking_results.py evaluation-results/tagme/tagme.thresh02.kore50.jsonl
+    python3 evaluate_linking_results.py evaluation-results/tagme/tagme.thresh02.kore50.linked_articles.jsonl

-will create the files `evaluation-results/tagme/tagme.thresh02.kore50.cases` and `evaluation-results/tagme/tagme.thresh02.kore50.results`.
-The `.cases` file contains information about each true positive, false positive and false negative case.
-The `.results` file contains the scores that are shown in the web app's evaluation results table.
+will create the files `evaluation-results/tagme/tagme.thresh02.kore50.eval_cases.jsonl` and `evaluation-results/tagme/tagme.thresh02.kore50.eval_results.json`.
+The `eval_cases` file contains information about each true positive, false positive and false negative case.
+The `eval_results` file contains the scores that are shown in the web app's evaluation results table.

 In the web app, simply reload the page and the experiment will show up as a row in the evaluation results table of the corresponding benchmark.